karan3242/XRF_data_parser/README.md

 The drop-down menu is used for selecting the reading number.
 Use the sliders to set X and Y axis limits and use other options to shave the image.
 The association of the reading number with the Lab id needs to be done manually.
 I am working on a program that will do that automatically in the future.

+Note that the Readings in the Beam spectra refer to the `Reading #` and `Test Lable`. they do not refer to the `reading` column.

 ----

 This tool streamlines the analysis process for XRF data sets, offering flexible filtering options and insightful visualizations.